Macioa/ts-neverfalse/README.md

 # ts-neverfalse
-Automated error coalescing and aggregation to simplify advanced type evaluations
+Automated error coalescing and aggregation to simplify advanced type evaluations in Typescript